boekenenbroeken/shifty-chase/README.md

 [DEMO](gorgeous-flan-7a1152.netlify.app)

-Shifty Chase is a simple web application for playing a sliding puzzle game.
-The game is built using Parcel, React, and Typescript.
-The game allows the user to slide tiles to arrange them in the correct order and win the game.
+Shifty Chase is an engaging sliding puzzle game built with Parcel, React, and Typescript.
+It challenges players to rearrange a set of tiles in the correct order to win the game.
+The game is designed to provide players with a fun and challenging puzzle-solving experience, which can help improve their cognitive skills such as logic, problem-solving, and decision-making.

+The user interface of Shifty Chase is inspired by the Gabriel Zevin novel "Tomorrow and Tomorrow and Tomorrow".
+The design aims to give the game an 80s retro look and feel.

 ## Installation